fnichol/rbenvinator/README.md

 ### <a name="prerequisites-librarian-gem"></a> Librarian Gem

-The [Librarian](http://rubygems.org/gems/librarian) also needs to be installed by running:
+The [Librarian](http://rubygems.org/gems/librarian) gem also needs to be installed by running:

 ```bash
 $ gem install librarian